Term one core modules

 Teaches you a range of conceptual and practical research skills, such as questionnaire design and interview techniques.
 As part of this module, you will formulate your major project proposal, specifying your aims, objectives, research methods and expected outcomes.
 You will also learn how to undertake the literature review for your major project.

-Key Textile Technologies (Compulsory)
+Key Textile Technologies (Core)

 This module builds on your foundation knowledge of textile materials with a focus on conventional and new innovative materials.
 Through lecture seminars, hands-on practical sessions and off site trips your knowledge to be challenged to allow exploration into diverse and novel applications for textile materials.

-Design, innovation and Sustainability (Compulsory)
+Design, innovation and Sustainability (Core)

 This module takes an integrated approach to the complex issues surrounding sustainability and the role of design and innovation as a driver for change.
 Students will critically examine both the ethical and environmental impact of design and explore a variety of innovative materials and processes.

 Examines the key marketing and corporate strategy issues that affect a designer.
 You will develop your own marketing strategy and carry out an analysis of the competitive environment.